TheDim0nu4/Loan-Prediction/README.md

 ```

 - data/ folder with data.
+- images/ folder with images used in the README.
 - models/ folder with trained models.
 - notebooks/ folder with jupyter notebooks.
 - web_app/ folder with web application